vamem9z-Moses/dotfiles/README.md

 Once these are installed you'll want to run the bootstrap script, which will backup your current dotfiles and replace them with those in this repo.

+#### Slimv

+To make slimv work correctly you'll need to adsf installed.
+The easiest way to do this is to install quicklisp and run `(ql:add-to-init-file)` to ensure that it loads whenever the REPL loads.
+See http://www.quicklisp.org/ for more info.